joakimmj/ml_course/README.md

 Instead of providing you with all the glue code you are going to build a pipeline.
 Think of a pipeline as a chain of transformers that mold the data, followed by an estimator that learns and predicts based on the earlier transformers.
 Pipeline docs for the curious: [docs](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).

+We have given you a simple starting pipeline with a dummy transformer and regressor.
+Feel free to change those as you see fit, or use the transformers and estimators provided by scikit learn.

 __Data set__:

 You can have a look at the data in the [review csv file.](files/review_data/review_source.csv).